The strikes that could ruin your summer holiday

 France

-No stranger to strikes, France is enduring another round of general walkouts (between June 5-7) due to outrage about pension reforms, which are due to be enacted on September 1.
+France is enduring another round of general walkouts (between June 5-7) due to ongoing tensions about new pension reforms, due to be enacted on September 1.

-What to do if your travel plans are impacted by strike action?
+What to do if your travel plans are affected by strike action

-Before travelling, be sure to check whether there are any strikes on the ground in your destination and plan accordingly.
-Even localised train strikes, for example, could create issues travelling from the airport upon arrival.

 For flights which are cancelled outright, whether you are entitled to compensation depends on if the strike is considered to be something the airline could feasibly control.
 Under UK and EU law, you’re only entitled to a refund if your carrier informs you your flight is cancelled less than 14 days’ from the date you’re due to fly.